-The World Bank is financing the Additional Financing to the Afghanistan Health Emergency Response (HER AF) project implemented by UNICEF, WFP and their implementing partners/contractors to provide essential health services to the population of Afghanistan.
-For the HER AF, UNICEF's implementing partners are referred to as NGO Service Providers or "SPs" and WFP's implementing partners are referred to as Cooperating Partners "CPs".
-The project development objective (PDO) for the Additional Financing is to increase the utilization and quality of essential health and nutrition services in Afghanistan.
-The words "and nutrition" have been added to reflect both the enhanced focus on promoting nutritional outcomes among vulnerable pregnant women and mothers of young children.
+The World Bank is financing the 2nd Additional Financing to the Afghanistan Health Emergency Response (HER AF 2) project implemented by UNICEF, WFP and their implementing partners/contractors to provide essential health services to the population of Afghanistan.
+For the HER AF 2, UNICEF's implementing partners are referred to as NGO Service Providers or "SPs" and WFP's implementing partners are referred to as Cooperating Partners "CPs".
+The project development objective (PDO) for the 2nd Additional Financing is to increase the utilization and quality of essential health and nutrition services in Afghanistan.
+The words "and nutrition" was added for the 1st Additional Financing to reflect both the enhanced focus on promoting nutritional outcomes among vulnerable pregnant women and mothers of young children.

-UNICEF and WFP have revised the ESMF which was prepared under the parent Afghanistan Health Emergency Response Project (P178775).
-These revisions include the proposed changes to the scope of the project including the new component 3 on the Maternal and Child Benefit Program and adjustment of provinces from 34 to 24 for Components 1 and 2.
-The updated ESMF further builds on the lessons learned and stakeholder consultations from the parent project to ensure the effective management of E&S risks.
+UNICEF and WFP had revised the ESMF which was prepared under the parent project for HER AF1.
+These revisions included the proposed changes to the scope of the project including the new component 3 on the Maternal and Child Benefit Program and adjustment of provinces from 34 to 24 for Components 1 and 2.
+The revised ESMF further built on the lessons learned and stakeholder consultations from the Parent Project to ensure the effective management of E&S risks.
+This revision of the ESMF for HER AF2 include modifications in addendums.